COLA Support and Awards

 - Signature from the appropriate department/program chair, director, or coordinator on the cover sheet form

-- Liberal Arts Burnham Faculty Fellowship Summer 2023 application: PDF format Word format
+- Liberal Arts Burnham Faculty Fellowship Summer 2024 application

 COLA's Center for the Humanities hosts and sponsors interdisciplinary conferences; supports faculty programs, projects, and lectures; and offers faculty fellowships, an endowed chair, stipends, and workshops.